input-output-hk/marlowe-cardano/marlowe-test/stress-testing.md

 Empirical observations indicate that a single Marlowe Runtime backend scales to handle the following well:
 - Wait 6 seconds after the previous confirmation of a transaction before building another Marlowe transaction that is based on the addresses used in the previous transaction.
 (There is no need to wait after the transactions at irrelevant addresses.)
-- Wait 10 seconds before retrying a failed Marlowe transactions.
+- Wait 10 seconds before retrying a failed Marlowe transaction.
 - Retry up to 5 times, doubling the delay from each subsequent retry.
-- Limit (throttle) the demand for building and executing Marlowe transactions on Marlowe Runtime to no more than 20 simultaneous request.
+- Limit (throttle) the demand for building and executing Marlowe transactions on Marlowe Runtime to no more than 20 simultaneous requests.

-Also note that request to Marlowe Runtime are stateless, so that any request can be routed to any instance of Marlowe Runtime.
+Also note that requests to Marlowe Runtime are stateless, so that any request can be routed to any instance of Marlowe Runtime.